Provocative Coaching Αθήνα

 Jaap studied with the founder of provocative therapy, Frank Farrelly, for more than 25 years.
 He developed a system (called the ‘Farrelly Factors’) for teaching provocative coaching.
 In the Netherlands he teaches a one- year training course in provocative coaching together with Jeffrey Wijnberg.

-Jaap teaches mostly in the Netherlands, but on occasion in other countries too, like Poland, the USA, England, Mexico, Colombia, Russia and, from Jun 2019, in Greece.
+Jaap teaches mostly in the Netherlands, but on occasion in other countries too, like Poland, the USA, England, Mexico, Colombia and Russia and, from June 2019, Greece.